Sisters of Saint Joseph of Medaille

-The Sisters of Saint Joseph of Medaille aka Congregation of the Sisters of St. Joseph of Bourg was a Roman Catholic congregation of women.
+The Sisters of Saint Joseph of Medaille Congregation of the Sisters of St. Joseph of Bourg was a Roman Catholic congregation of women.

 Its forebear, the Congregation of Sisters of Saint Joseph was started in Le Puy, France by the Jesuit Jean Pierre Médaille and accepted by the bishop, Monsignor de Maupas, on October 15, 1650.
 The Congregation of Saint Joseph was disbanded during the French Revolution.
 It was revived in 1807 at Lyon, during the Napoleonic regime through the efforts of Cardinal Fesch and Mother Saint John Fontbonne.
 In 2007 the Sisters of Saint Joseph of Medaille merged with six other congregations to form a new congregation called the Congregation of Saint Joseph.